-Hot Swapping Level Description Power Applied to Device Bus State Card Ground Connection Device Circuitry Connected to Bus Pins Example of Application with Cards that Contain Fusion Devices Compliance of Fusion Devices 1 Cold-swap No - with Actel FPGA chip are powered down, have to be set to hot insertion 2 Hot-swap while reset Yes Must be made and maintained for 1 ms before, during, and after insertion/removal specification, reset control circuitry isolates the card Compliant I/Os can but do not have to be set to hot insertion mode.
-3 Hot-swap while bus idle Yes Held idle (no ongoing I/O processes during insertion/re moval) Same as Level 2 Must remain glitch-free during power-up or power- down with card bus is "frozen," and there is no toggling 4 Hot-swap on an active bus Yes Bus may have active I/O processes ongoing, but device being inserted or removed must be idle.
-Same as Level 2 Same as Level 3 it is critical that the logic states set on the bus signal do not get disturbed during
+Hot Swapping Level Description Power Applied to Device Bus State Card Ground Connection Device Circuitry Connected to Bus Pins Example of Application with Cards that Contain Fusion Devices Compliance of Fusion Devices 1 Cold-swap Νο - System and card with Actel FPGA chip are powered down, then card gets plugged into system, then power supplies are turned on for system but not for FPGA on card.
+Compliant I/Os can but do not have to be set to hot insertion mode.
+2 Hot-swap while reset Yes Held in reset state Must be made and maintained for 1 ms before, during, and after insertion/ removal In PCI hot plug specification, reset control circuitry isolates the card busses until the card supplies are at their nominal operating levels and stable.
+Compliant I/Os can but do not have to be set to hot insertion mode.
+3 Hot-swap while bus idle Yes Held idle (no ongoing I/O processes during insertion/re moval) Same as Level 2 Must remain glitch-free during power-up or power- down is no toggling activity on bus.
+It is critical that the logic Compliant with cards with two levels of staging.
+I/Os have to be set to hot insertion mode.
+4 Hot-swap on an active bus Yes Bus may have active I/O processes ongoing, but device being inserted or removed must be idle.
+Same as Level 2 Same as Level 3 There is activity on the system bus, and it is critical that the logic states set on the bus signal do not get disturbed during card insertion/removal.

-For Fusion devices requiring Level 3 and/or Level 4 compliance, the board drivers connected to Fusion I/Os need to have 10 $k\Omega$ (or lower) output drive resistance at hot insertion, and 1 $k\Omega$ (or lower) output drive resistance at hot removal.
+For Fusion devices requiring Level 3 and/or Level 4 compliance, the board drivers connected to Fusion I/Os need to have 10 k Ω (or lower) output drive resistance at hot insertion, and 1 k Ω (or lower) output drive resistance at hot removal.
 This is the resistance of the transmitter sending a signal to the Fusion I/O, and no additional resistance is needed on the board.
 If that cannot be assured, three levels of staging can be used to meet Level 3 and/or Level 4 compliance.
 Cards with two levels of staging should have the following sequence: